 - ¼ cup water

 - ½ cup heavy cream

 - 1 teaspoon pure vanilla extract

-- Boil sugar, water, corn syrup, and salt in a saucepan over medium-high heat, swirling occasionally.
-Cook until caramel is the color of iced tea, 10 minutes.
-(Watch it closely.
-It takes awhile to get going, but once it gets going, it can scorch quickly.)
+- Boil sugar, water, corn syrup, and salt in a saucepan over medium-high heat, swirling occasionally, but not stirring.
+Cook until caramel is the color of iced tea, about 10 minutes.
+Watch it closely!
+It takes some time to start turning golden brown, but once it does, it can go from perfect to burnt very quickly.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.